ads-mirrors/nrel-energyplus/design/FY2025/NFP-new-air-water-heat-pump.md

 - HVAC,Average,Heat Pump Crankcase Heater Electricity Rate \[W\]
 - HVAC,Sum,Heat Pump Crankcase Heater Electricity Energy \[J\]

+### Notes on Selecting the Appropriate Object ###

+To model an air-to-water heat pump in EnergyPlus, there are a few approaches to consider:

+- Using the proposed HeatPump:AirToWater
+- Using HeatPump:PlantLoop:EIR:Heating and HeatPump:PlantLoop:EIR:Cooling
+- Using a heat pump water heater indirectly

+*Approach 1: HeatPump:AirToWater*

+This approach is preferred when the target heat pump product is variable-speed or multi-speed, or when the system includes multiple copies of the same compressors to provide larger capacities in a modular fashion.
+Additionally, this approach offers a list of defrost-related actuators to enable more complex defrost controls.

+*Approach 2: HeatPump:PlantLoop:EIR:Heating and HeatPump:PlantLoop:EIR:Cooling*

+This approach should be selected if heat recovery modeling is required, as Approach 1 does not currently support this feature (though it will be added in the future).
+For users needing to model heat recovery, Approach 2 is the recommended choice.

+*Approach 3: Indirect Use of a Heat Pump Water Heater*

+This approach is generally not recommended due to its complexity and the higher likelihood of configuration errors.

 ## Testing/Validation/Data Source(s) ##